Clinical UM Guideline

 Diabetic retinopathy is a disorder of the retina that eventually will develop to some extent in nearly all individuals with long-standing diabetes.
 Diabetic retinopathy is estimated to be the most frequent cause of new cases of blindness among adults aged 20-74 years in the United States.
 It is a highly specific vascular complication occurring in type 1 and type 2 diabetes, with the prevalence being highly dependent upon the duration of the disease.
 Nearly all individuals with type 1 diabetes and over 60% of individuals with type 2 diabetes who have had lengthy courses of this disease will have some degree of retinopathy.
 Laser photocoagulation surgery is an established treatment for diabetic retinopathy.

-The prevalence rate of diabetic retinopathy for adults over age 40 in the United States is 3.4% or 4.1 million persons.
-The prevalence rate for vision-threatening diabetic retinopathy is 0.75% or 899,000 persons.
-For those individuals with type 1 diabetes, the American Diabetes Association (2012) recommends retinopathy screening with yearly retinal examinations within 5 years after diagnosis in adults and children greater than 10 years old.
-For those individuals with type 2 diabetes, screening is recommended shortly after the diagnosis of diabetes.
+An estimated 4.1 million Americans are affected by retinopathy with 899,000 affected by vision-threatening retinopathy.
+For those individuals with type 1 diabetes, the American Diabetes Association (2015) recommends retinopathy screening with yearly retinal examinations within 5 years after diagnosis and for those individuals with type 2 diabetes, screening is recommended shortly after the diagnosis of diabetes.

 Clinical manifestations begin with retinal microaneurysms and hemorrhages progressing to retinal capillary nonperfusion, occlusion of retinal vessels, pathological proliferation of fragile retinal vessels (neovascularization) and macular edema.
 Visual loss results primarily from macular edema, macular capillary nonperfusion, vitreous hemorrhage, and distortion or traction detachment of the retina.

 The "gold standard" of 35 mm film photography has been shown in studies to be equivalent or superior to conventional ophthalmoscopy in detecting diabetic retinopathy.
 Thus, the relative equivalence of digital imaging to plain film photography shows retinal telescreening systems, if they meet the criteria for medical necessity, can be a valid alternative to conventional exams by an eye specialist.
-In a literature review on the diagnostic accuracy and reliability of teleophthalmology and conventional clinic-based eye care for detecting diabetic retinopathy, Whited (2006) concluded "teleophthalmology appears to be an accurate and reliable test for detecting diabetic retinopathy and macular edema."
+In a 2015 literature review and analysis by Shi and colleagues, 20 articles involving 1960 participants were reviewed to determine the diagnostic accuracy of telemedicine in diabetic retinopathy.
+In detecting the absence of diabetic retinopathy, low- or high-risk proliferative diabetic retinopathy, the pooled sensitivity was 80%.
+In the detection of mild or moderate non-proliferative diabetic retinopathy, the sensitivity exceeded 70%.
+It was also noted that the diagnostic accuracy was higher when the digital images were obtained through mydriasis than through non-mydriasis.
+While there were some limitations in this literature review, including heterogeneity, three of the included studies had unavailable raw data, and the data was only from published papers, telemedicine can be used widely for diabetic retinopathy screening.

 Modern digital cameras can produce quality images with a smaller pupil diameter often eliminating the need to have the pupils dilated.
 Bragge and colleagues (2011) reported a meta-analysis which examined how pupil dilation and the qualifications of those taking the retinal photographs affect the accuracy of screening for diabetic retinopathy.
 The analysis included 20 studies which measured the sensitivity and specificity of tests for diabetic retinopathy.
 Variations in photographer medical qualification did not influence sensitivity.
 Specificity of detection of diabetic retinopathy was significantly higher for those methods that use a photographer with specialist eye or medical qualifications.
 Sensitivity or specificity to detect diabetic retinopathy was not influenced by variations in pupillary dilation status.
 Murgatroyd (2004) reported on the effect of pupillary dilation on screening for diabetic retinopathy.
 A total of 398 individuals (794) eyes were included.
 When the pupils were dilated, the proportion of ungradable photographs went from 26% down to 5%.
 And although undilated pupils led to a higher percentage of photographs which could not be graded, the sensitivity and specificity of those photographs which could be graded were no different for dilated versus undilated pupils.

 Digital retinal imaging can be obtained by a trained non-physician photographer in the primary care physician's office, thus obviating the need for separate annual ophthalmology evaluation for diabetic retinopathy.
 This may increase an individual's adherence to annual retinal exams, a critical component of diabetic care.
+Digital imaging appears to be a highly sensitive test and may be considered an important option for increasing the screening rate.
 However, it should be noted retinal telescreening is not a substitute for a comprehensive ophthalmologic examination.
-In a statement on screening for diabetic retinopathy, the American Academy of Ophthalmology (2012) emphasized, "screening for diabetic retinopathy using appropriately validated digital image technology can be a sensitive and effective methodology" and "It does not mitigate the need for periodic comprehensive ophthalmic examinations."
-Therefore, digital imaging appears to be a highly sensitive test and may be considered an important option for increasing the screening rate.

 Peer Reviewed Publications: